 No. 14 Recit and Aria: Temerari…Come Scoliglo

-These scores may be discussed upon student interest:
+These scores may be discussed at student interest:

 Copland: Appalachian Spring, (Chamber Version)